julius-ingeli/c-battleships-game/README.md

 ## PLANNED FEATURES

-- visual representation of fired upon coordinates
+- visual representation of fired upon coordinates - *note: WIP*

-- less time between turns
+- less time between turns - *note: this should be variabled by player how long they want the turns to be ig*

--  uncasesensitivitize(???) the ship selection
+- ~~uncasesensitivitize(???) the ship selection~~ *added 21/09/23 10:23 after playtester suggestion*

-- ship sizes disclosed in the ship selection screen
+- ~~ship sizes disclosed in the ship selection screen~~ *added 21/09/23 10:22 after playtester suggestion*